 Store and maintain your agriculture equipment

 When winter comes around, the harvest season comes to an end and it’s time for you to store your equipment for the duration of winter.
 As you can imagine, equipment that is not maintained and is stored for long periods of time without operation can become faulty the minute you decide to start it up.
 To winter-proof your tractor, look at its hydraulic, fuel and electrical systems.
 Replace the current engine lube with something lighter, and restore the antifreeze in the engine.
 You might think it’s unnecessary to fill up your tank when your tractor is simply going to be out-of-action for a while, but if you want to prevent fuel gelling from taking place, you will need to keep a full tank of fuel.
-As for your tillage equipment, spreaders, grader and other road maintenance equipment, make sure that you pressure wash each unit to avoid rust.
+As for your tillage equipment, spreading equipment, grader and other road maintenance equipment, make sure that you pressure wash each unit to avoid rust.

 The time for harvest has unfortunately come to an end, but farming activity shouldn’t have to.
 The colder months are the perfect time to prepare your soil for the next harvest.
 The combination of rain and nutrient-rich fertilisers will help to give your soil the minerals it needs to develop a strong foundation for your next harvest.
 This process will help to enrich your soil and prepare it for a successful production.